 Design systems create the space for strategic decision-making

-Design systems like Pega Cosmos allow your organization to think more deeply about user experience by eliminating large amounts of organizational time typically spent on problems that may or may not yield a direct outcome for your business.
+Design systems like Pega's Constellation design system allow your organization to think more deeply about user experience by eliminating large amounts of organizational time typically spent on problems that may or may not yield a direct outcome for your business.

 In 1957, historian and time management scholar C. Northcote Parkinson argued that organizations tend to give disproportionate weight of discussion and analysis to trivial concerns – a notion that subsequently became known as the Law of Triviality: While there are many ways to solve problems, groups of people can get stuck discussing the ones that are perceived as “easiest” to solve.
 In other words, when faced with a large challenge – such as building an enterprise application with robust user experience principles – we’re apt to get stuck on discussing the details and miss the bigger picture.

-Design systems like Pega Cosmos help teams overcome this.
+Design systems like Pega's Constellation design system help teams overcome this.
 The decision about button placement (and many other tried-and-tested solutions) has already been made and tested with users and other clients.
 With that problem out of the way, your team can focus on a much deeper UX: workflow; who sees what data and when in a process; and what should they do with that data.
 All things directly pertaining to your user’s needs and your business’ goals.

 Design systems support user-driven thinking in fast-moving organizations